MileHacker Logo

 • Consider renting a car just for extensive self-driving plans.

-• Otherwise, organized tours are often more economical for specific attractions.
+• Otherwise, escorted tours are often more affordable for specific attractions.

-• Road conditions within Patagonia can be difficult for inexperienced drivers.
+• Road conditions in Patagonia may pose a challenge to inexperienced drivers.

 • Fuel costs might outweigh convenience for short visits.